-The UK government considers that judicial review and parliamentary elections will be sufficient instruments for civil society to hold it to account.
-However it has recently reformed the rules relating to judicial review making it much harder and more expensive to access justice in environmental cases.
-These reforms were criticised in a recent United Nations Aarhus Convention Compliance Committee report, which observed that they have moved the UK "further away" from fulfilling its duty to allow citizens to bring forward cases.
-NGOs and ordinary citizens play an important role in upholding environmental protection, particularly following austerity reductions in public sector resourcing.
+We also call for there to be a mechanism for civil society to hold the UK government to account.
+This Government considers judicial review and parliamentary elections to be sufficient instruments for this, however it has recently reformed the rules relating to judicial review making it much harder and more expensive to access justice in environmental cases.
+These latter reforms were also criticised in a recent United Nations Aarhus Convention Compliance Committee report, which observed that they have moved the UK "further away" from fulfilling its duty to allow citizens to bring forward cases.
+Civil society groups and ordinary citizens play an important role in upholding environmental protection, particularly following austerity reductions in public sector resourcing.
 In order to ensure that they can continue to play this supportive role, appropriate access to justice and the ability for all to participate and contribute in this way should be secured.